ABC Boss Rob Mills Reveals How Arie Luyendyk Jr.’s Controversial ‘Bachelor’ Ending Came To Be

-Bachelor Nation has seen it all, but Arie Luyendyk Jr.’s on-camera fiancée switcheroo was one for the history books.
-After Arie dumped his Bachelor bride-to-be, Becca Kufrin in an extended on-camera “scene,” fans of the franchise were stunned to see that, by episode’s end, he was down on one knee in front of his runner-up, Lauren Burnham.
+Bachelor Nation has seen it all, but Arie Luyendyk Jr.’s on-camera fiancee switcheroo was one for the history books.
+After Arie dumped his Bachelor bride-to-be, Becca Kufrin, in an extended on-camera “scene,” fans of the franchise were stunned to see that, by episode’s end, he was down on one knee in front of his runner-up, Lauren Burnham.

 It was a risky move for Arie and ABC.
-And while Arie and Lauren have received some backlash—the couple has opted for a private wedding in Maui away from the spotlight, while a Minnesota politician proposed legislation to ban Luyendyk from Kufrin’s home state —the network has weathered the storm.
+And while Arie and Lauren have received some backlash — the couple has opted for a private wedding in Maui away from the spotlight, while a Minnesota politician proposed legislation to ban Luyendyk from Kufrin’s home state — the network has weathered the storm.

-In a new interview with Deadline, ABC senior vice president Rob Mills said angry viewer reaction to the controversial ending was better than the alternative: Apathy.
+In a new interview with Deadline, ABC Senior Vice President Rob Mills said angry viewer reaction to the controversial ending was better than the alternative: apathy.

 “We knew there was going to be a strong reaction, but that’s certainly okay,” Rob told Deadline.
 “The worst thing is when you have a couple where people are like, ‘Yeah, no. I guess it’s fine.
 I don’t really care all that much.'”